juliacalvert/inst377-finalproject/README.md

 # Description of Target Browsers: The target browser for this project would be something that could support JavaScript, HTML, APIs, cors, and more.
 Google Chrome would be best since that is what I was using and testing on for this project.

-# Developer manual down below
+# Developer manual link down below